aalittle/iTunesSearchiOS/README.md

 ### Setup RestKit (taken from the RestKit readme)

+## NOTE: you do not have to do this after cloning the repo, just added the steps here for posterity.

 The recommended approach for installing RestKit is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods **>= 0.15.2** using Git **>= 1.8.0** installed via Homebrew.

 ### via CocoaPods